 First Year Colloquium courses are designed to help first year students transition into UA Little Rock.
 The First Year Colloquium is a graduation requirement for all entering, ﬁrst-time, full-time freshmen and transfer students with fewer than 12 hours of credit (concurrent credit does not count towards the 12 transfer hours).
 Students should take the First Year Colloquium their first semester.
 See all First Year Colloquium courses currently available, ualr.edu/catalogs/undergraduate-catalog/first-year-courses/.

 One of the First Year Colloquium courses available to first year students is First Year Experience Personal Awareness PEAW 1300.
-This course has six learning objectives:
+This course has five learning objectives:

-First Year Experience PEAW 1300 Course Subject Matter & Deliver Methods
+First Year Experience PEAW 1300 Course Subject Matter & Delivery Methods

 The First Year Experience PEAW 1300 curriculum includes interactive instructional methods that promote the development of critical thinking skills and positive educational values.
 The three-part curriculum: (UA Little Rock 101, College Study Strategies, and Career Exploration) is delivered via a flipped classroom approach, guest speakers, engaging class discussions, group class activities, and individual class presentations.